Soundream/Soundream/README.md

 ### 💡 A Little More About Me:
 - 🌱 Always expanding my **tech stack** and refining my understanding of the intersection of **finance and technology**.
-- ✨ My vision: To bridge **data & code & product**, building products that deliver innovation and impact.
+- ✨ My vision: To bridge **data & code & AI & product**, building products that deliver innovation and impact.

 Feel free to connect or collaborate! 🤝